Check Your Labels: Xylitol’s A Common Ingredient That’s Toxic To Dogs

-Keep it far away from your dog 🙅♀️
+Keep it far away from your pup 🙅♀️

-Foods that are too sugary are unhealthy for both people and dogs, so it might seem like sugar-free foods would be a better option if you’re going to sneak your dog a bite of your food as a treat.
-But a lot of sugar-free products contain an ingredient called xylitol that is toxic to dogs.
+Foods that are too sugary are unhealthy for both people and dogs, so it might seem like sugar-free foods would be a better option as a treat for your pup.
+But a lot of sugar-free products contain an ingredient called xylitol that’s toxic to dogs.

-Xylitol is an artificial sweetener that causes low blood sugar in dogs, which is super dangerous, so you should keep anything that contains xylitol far away from your dog.
+Xylitol (aka birch sugar) is an artificial sweetener that causes low blood sugar in dogs, which is super dangerous, so you should keep anything that contains xylitol far away from your pup.